WinningWord

 BeforeI am the co-founder of BorrowBear, a peer-to-peer rental marketplace that is scaling at 100% month-over-month and recently passed 10,000 users.
 The goal is to become the Airbnb of everything...

-AfterWe're the fast-growing Airbnb of … everything.
-You can lend anything, and generate substantial income.
+AfterWe're the fast-growing Airbnb of everything.
+Lend anything, earn passive income.

 audience